Determination of proton PDF uncertainties with Markov chain Monte Carlo: Analysis

 In Fig.~\ref{fig:PDF_MCMC_vs_Hessian} we compare PDFs with uncertainties obtained using the cumulative-$\chi^2$ method and obtained from the Hessian fit.
 We present $u_v$, $d_v$, $\bar{d}+\bar{u}$, $g$, and $s+\bar{s}$ distributions at a scale of $Q=2$ GeV with 90\% confidence level uncertainties.
 The first point to note is that the central values obtained with both methods are very close.
 We observe some deviations but only at large $x$, e.g., for the gluon distribution, but these are small and in the region where the corresponding distributions nearly vanish.
 This means that the minimum found in the Hessian fit is not far from the MCMC sample with the lowest $\chi^2$, specifically the minimal $\chi^2$ for MCMC samples is $\chi^2_{\mathrm{min}}=2368.25$ ($\chi^2_{\mathrm{min}}/d.o.f=1.20$) and for the Hessian minimum $\chi^2_{\mathrm{min}}=2366.03$ ($\chi^2_{\mathrm{min}}/d.o.f=1.20$).

 Much more variation can be observed when inspecting the uncertainties.
 On the one hand, the MCMC and Hessian uncertainties are quite comparable for gluon and $\bar{d}+\bar{u}$ distributions.
 This happens especially for $x\lesssim0.1$ where both uncertainties are quite small and the corresponding central values agree very well; for larger $x$ values we see more variation but also the errors are much larger and the variation is always within the uncertainty of both methods.
 On the other hand, the uncertainties for $u_v$, $d_v$, and $s+\bar{s}$ distributions exhibit rather large differences.
 Specifically, the uncertainties obtained from the cumulative-$\chi^2$ method are much more asymmetric and in the case of valence distributions larger than the Hessian estimates, whereas for $s+\bar{s}$ they are smaller.
+Particularly, worth noting is the difference between the uncertainties at low-$x$ for $u_v$ and $d_v$ distributions, where the difference can exceed factor 2 and can strongly depend on particular $x$ value.

 The behaviour described above is not surprising as most of the marginal distributions of the gluon and $\bar{d}+\bar{u}$ parameters are approximately Gaussian, hence we expect agreement between the two approaches.
 Conversely, the marginal distributions of the $u_v$, $d_v$, and $s+\bar{s}$ parameters exhibit non-Gaussianity and at the same time large asymmetry.
 As a result we do not expect symmetric uncertainties on the level of these PDFs.
 This also means that the Hessian method which assumes Gaussianity can not be reliably applied in such cases.
 This clearly highlights the advantage of the MCMC estimation of uncertainties which are not limited by Gaussian approximation and can be safely used in more general situations.